JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 ![linear blend](../assets/figures/color-blends-basic.png)

-And for a radial blend, provide two point/radius pairs, and two colors:
+And for a radial blend, provide two point/radius pairs and two colors:

 ```@example
 using Luxor # hide